rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 docs_rs_build --workspace /tmp/docsrs-workspace
 ```

-HTML and JSON are moved into unique locations under the release build
+HTML and JSON are moved into unique locations under
+`builds/<name>-<version>-<hash>/tmp/<target>/` within the workspace.
+The exact
-directory's `tmp` directory.
-The exact paths are printed in the build summary.
+paths are printed in the build summary on stdout.
 Dropping build results or exiting the command does not delete them.
 Rustwide's
 build-directory cleanup removes them, so copy anything you need to retain before
 starting another build with the same workspace.
 The workspace is locked for the